tedconroy/al-folio/_projects/hawkebay.markdown

 Code used for Modis processing can be found [here](https://github.com/tedconroy/modis-remote-sensing), and click here(soon)for a poster on this work presented at the Ocean Sciences 2022 Meeting.

-# Numerical modeling of river plumes and Bay circulation
+# Numerical modeling of river plumes and bay circulation
-COAWST is used to simulate the 3-d flows of the Bay and multiple river systems.
+COAWST is used to simulate the 3-d flows of the bay and multiple river systems.
+Multiple nested refinement grids are used to efficiently represent scales from the size of the bay to resolving narrow river mouths.
+Boundary forcing is sourced from the excellent and open [Moana Hindcast model](https://www.moanaproject.org/hindcast).

 COAWST set up matlab codes and information about compilation on NeSI can be found [here](https://github.com/tedconroy/ocean-model-codes/tree/master/coawst).